kubernetes/community/contributors/devel/sig-architecture/validation-suites.md

 [Conformance Tests](../sig-architecture/conformance-tests.md) and
 [Conformance profiles](https://github.com/cncf/k8s-conformance/blob/master/terms-conditions/Certified_Kubernetes_Terms.md).
 In addition, Validation suites differ from
 Conformance profiles in that they do not require conformance certification approval in order to be created and utilized.
-The creation of a Conformance Profile requires consensus and discussion across the community because there is a desire to limit the number of conformance profiles created; a large number of Conformance Profiles would inhibit the portability of Kubernetes workloads.
-In contrast, Validation suites can be created to validate the functionality of an optional capability and the more lengthy community discussion of whether the validation suite should be promoted to become a Conformance profile or merged into the base
+As a result, Validation suites can be created to validate the functionality of an optional capability and the more lengthy community discussion of whether the validation suite should be promoted to become a Conformance profile or merged into the base